-Language acquisition is a life-long process; therefore, all teachers are considered language teachers.
+Language acquisition is a life-long process; therefore, all professionals (teachers, counselors, administrators, and librarians) are considered language teachers.
 As noted in the document Learning in a language other than mother tongue, "language development is a process of [...] learning language, learning through language and learning about language."
 Thus, in addition to studying English A: Language and Literature HL, there is a school-wide commitment by teachers of all subjects to help students develop their language skills.